Arabica vs Robusta Coffee: Similarities, Differences & the Concept of Quality

 What gets on my nerves is that you don’t get any real information about the coffee, but you’re guaranteed to get a bold announcement a la “100% Arabica.”
 In capital letters.

 The supposed promise of quality that “100% Arabica” brings suggests that this type of bean is the best thing that can happen to your coffee.
 It also suggests, of course, that there’s another variety we’d rather not drink.
+Not to mention leading us to believe that there are blends that may contain other ingredients besides coffee.

 This very necessary Arabica vs Robusta coffee article is a long overdue update to one of my vintage articles on the differences and similarities between Arabica and Robusta coffee.
 Since it was first published in 2009 (!), a lot has happened, especially in the Robusta field.

-An Arabica and Robusta coffee roaster.
+An Arabica and Robusta coffee roaster

 Plus, coffee fans today know much more about Robusta’s purpose, and how this type of coffee differs from Arabica.
 If that doesn’t yet include you, don’t worry, keep reading to find out all about Robusta vs Arabica coffee.